ReinoutDeBleser/php-tdd/README.md

 Immediate advantages:

 - Automated and repeatable testing of how the code runs.
-- Tests are way more specific and it's easier and more accurate than point-and-click testing via a GUI.
+- Tests are way more specific, and it's easier and more accurate than point-and-click testing via a GUI.
 - Basically, once you write a test to prevent a specific bug, it will prevent that bug from ever happening again long term stability is boosted massively like this.

 ### What is Test Driven Development?
 Occam's razor of coding